inspire-eu-validation/metadata/sds/only-one-dq-element.md

   * Check if MD_ScopeCode element has a "codeList" attribute with value "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml#MD_ScopeCode" and a "codeListValue" attribute with value "service".

-* Check if the a [scopeDescription](#scopeDescription) element is provided with an non-empty free text containing the term "service" in the language of the metadata.
+* Check if the a [scopeDescription](#scopeDescription) element is provided with an non-empty free text.

 **Reference(s)**